Table of Contents

-Among e-commerce website builders, WooCommerce is on top because of its highly customizable nature.
-As we have mentioned earlier that about half of e-commerce websites are powered by WooCommerce.
+Among eCommerce website builders, WooCommerce is on top because of its highly customizable nature.
+About half of e-commerce websites are powered by WooCommerce.

-If you still get learn to customize it with your own code, it will be the icing on the cake.
-Learning to customize it with a child theme will give more power over website design, you can add desired features if they are not available in the theme.
+If you learn to customize it with your own code, it will be the icing on the cake.
+Learning to customize WooCommerce with a child theme will give you more power over website design, as you can add desired features if they are not available in the theme.

 Why Should You Be Customizing WooCommerce?

-WooCommerce comes with basic functionality for an e-commerce store and there are plenty of addons and extensions who suffice the needs of extra options.
+WooCommerce comes with basic functionality for an e-commerce store and there are plenty of addons and extensions that provides extra options.

 However, if the style of the buttons needs to be changed, you need to add the desired margin or paddings.
 In other words, if you want to implement your own design idea, for this purpose a child theme is needed for the same, which will be used to customize WooCommerce.